casper-network/docs-archive/dapp-dev-guide/querying.md

 ```

 ### Step 3: Query the contract State
 Now that we have the hash of the contract, we can query the contract's internal state.
 To do this, we pass in the contract's hash and the global state hash.
+If we look at the ERC20 contract, we see that there is a token name specified as `_name`.
+We can query for the value stored here.

 ```bash
 casper-client query-state --node-address http://localhost:7777 -k hash-d527103687bfe3188caf02f1e487bfb8f60bfc01068921f7db24db72a313cedb -g 0c3aaf547a55dd500c6c9bbd42bae45e97218f70a45fee6bf8ab04a89ccb9adb -q _name | jq -r